alonitac/DevOpsMay22/exercises/aws_ex1.md

        ```
     3. Create a Lambda function based on your container image you've just pushed to ECR.
 3. Define your SQS queue as a trigger that invokes your function.

+### Test your app

-4. Test your app in this new architecture, make sure the Lambda is triggered when you send a message to the Bot, and when the execution ends, the YouTube video is in stored in S3.
+Test the new Lambda based architecture, make sure the Lambda is triggered when you send a message to the Bot, and when the execution ends, the YouTube video is in stored in S3.

+**Note the existed bug** when the Lambda code is trying to upload the downloaded YouTube video to S3.
+Make sure you understand the root cause and suggest a fix for this bug.

 ## Submission